fiskaltrust/interface-doc/doc/appendix-at-rksv/receipt-case-definitions/receipt-case-definitions.md

 ## Receipt Case Definitions

-This chapter expands on the definitions of Receipt Cases covered in chapter 6.9 of the General Part on page 49, with country specific information applicable to the Austrian market.
+This chapter expands on the definitions of Receipt Cases covered in Chapter <!-- TODO: Chapter reference --> 6.9 of the General Part on page 4 <!-- TODO: page references -->9, with country specific information applicable to the Austrian market.

 ### Voucher (Service/Product)